Narcissistic injury is the term used for any threat to a narcissist's outsized ego or self-esteem.

 The fact that there are so many explanations suggests that no one of them is true in all cases, and it may be that they are all true to varying degrees.

-If you are tiptoeing around someone because you suspect they may be a narcissist and you want to avoid causing narcissistic injury, it's time to re-evaluate the relationship and whether it's in your best interests to continue with it or not.
+If you are tiptoeing around a verbally abusive man or woman that you suspect may be a narcissist and you want to avoid causing narcissistic injury, it's time to re-evaluate the relationship and whether it's in your best interests to continue with it or not.

 If you continue in a relationship with a narcissist, expect to lose.
 It is really that simple.
 The amount and duration will vary, but you should be prepared to pay.